 Like a number of other sights of Prague’s – The Church of Our Lady before Tyn is associated with several legends.

 One legend tells of a small bell in the bell tower of the church.
-It reminds the maid which strangled her Madam in a rage, when the bell was ringing from the Tyn Church and the maid knelt down and began to pray, instead of to help her Madam dress.
+It reminds the maid who was strangled by her Madam in a rage, just because she knelt down and began to pray when the bell was ringing from the Tyn Church, instead of helping her Madam to dress.

-Or there is story about the bell-ringer, who rode a horse into the towers.
+Or there is a story about the bell-ringer, who rode a horse up the stairs to the towers.
 And then he tied the horse to the upper gallery.